 Exceptions Under The New Tax Cuts & Jobs Act

 If your employer requires an employee to use their personal cell phone for business calls and emails, it is considered an unreimbursed employee expense.
-And, under the new Tax Cuts and Jobs Act, these expenses are no longer deductible except for:
+Under the new Tax Cuts and Jobs Act, these expenses are no longer deductible except for:

 However, not all employees in this category can deduct their cell phones.
 Find out if you qualify for this business expense from a reliable tax advisor.

-What is the reimbursement policy for phone use?
+What is the reimbursement policy for a phone tax write off?

 As most small businesses cannot afford, and therefore do not provide a cell phone to their employees, more often than not, a small business owner will provide reimbursement or a cash allowance for the employees' work-related use of their personal cell phone.